-Can’t get a date, Get an iPhone – According to a recent survey conducted in the UK, 54 per cent of the ladies asked, said they’d be more likely to give their digits and date an iPhone owner than a non-iPhone owner. iPhone owners were also deemed better groomed, more likely to have a good sense of humor and have the gift of gab than other mobile phone owners.
+Can’t get a date, global burden of disease Get an iPhone – According to a recent survey conducted in the UK, case 54 per cent of the ladies asked, said they’d be more likely to give their digits and date an iPhone owner than a non-iPhone owner. iPhone owners were also deemed better groomed, more likely to have a good sense of humor and have the gift of gab than other mobile phone owners.
 Apparently, not only does an iPhone make your hair look better, but owning one may be taken as a sign of computer savvy.
 “There’s just something about a man who’s good with computers that makes him more trustworthy,” said Lucy, a 23-year-old primary school teacher from London, in the press release.
 “If he’s got the cash for an iPhone then he must be very good at his job, too.”
 The 46% of women who are not swayed by iPhone owners may be smarter: the pollsters note that women may misjudge iPhone owners’ flash for cash: another study reportedly showed that Apple-toting mobile users have less disposable income than others, about £3,750 per year or about $5,700.

 I’d Like to have a slice of this Apple – Apple’s market cap hit $242 billion Thursday, making it the second-largest company on the S&P 500 and pushing it ahead of Microsoft, which finished the day with a $239 billion market cap.